OmaJuliet/Esemie-UserMockAPI/README.md

 - Fetch (for fetching data and making HTTP requests)
 - Tailwind CSS (for styling)
 - Framer Motion (for loading animation)
-- Jest and React Testing Library (for testing)

 ## Folder Structure